Swiftrail84/Tabbed-Stack-Card/README.md

 What often starts as a handful of cards quickly turns into long pages filled with sections, headings and endless scrolling.
 While tabs are an obvious way to organize content, many implementations become difficult to use once the number of tabs increases or the dashboard is viewed on a phone.

-Tabbed Stack Card was created to solve exactly this problem.
-The result is a navigation experience that scales naturally from just a few tabs to large dashboards with many sections—without sacrificing clarity or usability.
+Tabbed Stack Card was created to solve exactly this problem, scaling naturally from a few tabs to large dashboards with many sections—without sacrificing clarity or usability, and with a consistent experience across desktop, tablet and smartphone.

-Instead of relying on horizontal scrolling, the card automatically adapts to the available space and keeps navigation intuitive on every screen size.
-Whether the dashboard is opened on a desktop monitor, a tablet or a smartphone, the user experience remains consistent and predictable.

 The project is intentionally focused on usability rather than feature count.